Harald-U/knative-handson-workshop/docs/6-Scaling.md

 # Knative Auto-Scaling

-Scale to zero is an interesting feature but without additional tricks (like pre-started containers or pods, which aren't available in Knative) it can be annoying because users have to wait until a new pod is started and ready to receive requests.
+Scale to zero is an interesting feature but without additional tricks (like pre-started containers or pods, which aren't available in Knative) it can be annoying because users may have to wait until a new pod is started and ready to receive requests.
 Or it can lead to problems like time-outs in a microservices architecture if a scaled-to-zero service is called by another service and has to be started first and takes some time to start (e.g. traditional Java based service).

-On the other hand, if our application / microservice is hit hard with requests, a single pod may not be sufficient to serve them and we may need to scale up.
+On the other hand, if our application / microservice is hit hard with many requests, a single pod may not be sufficient to serve them and we may need to scale up.
 And preferably scale up and down automatically.

 Auto-scaling is accomplished by simply adding a few annotation statements to the Knative Service description, *service-v3-scaling.yaml*:
 ```